 Suggestions on Preparing for Canon Law School

 Canon Law is easy.
-The
+The answers are in the book.

 In much the same way that we as citizens live under civil law, so we as Catholics live under canon law.
 Like secular law, ecclesiastical law imposes various obligations on us as Catholics, though often the fact that a given ecclesiastical obligation is actually canonical one is not realized.
 At the same time, canon law, like civil law, affords us certain rights and protections, albeit benefits that might not always be recognized or asserted.